 This allows a maximum-bandwidth setup to be defined using only a single receiver band or frequency.
 Upon choosing a band, the OT will automatically set the spectral window frequencies to recommended defaults, such that the sensitivity is maximised.
-It is possible though to change the position of the spectral windows by changing a single parameter, the average frequency of the setup.
-For a two sideband receiver this actually lies in the gap between the two sidebands.
+In Band 6, this involves avoiding the inner portions of the sidebands as these are somewhat (~20 per cent) noisier.
+See the Technical Handbook for more details.
+In receiver bands other than 9 and 10, two spws are placed in each sideband, whilst B9 and 10 have all 4 spws placed in the same sideband.
+It is possible to change the absolute positions of the spectral windows by changing a single parameter, the average frequency of the setup, but the relative separations remain the same.
 A low-resolution correlator mode (TDM) is chosen for each spectral window.